AElfProject/AElf/docs/crosschain/setup.md

 - the initial resource amount list must contain all resource tokens of the chain and the value must be greater than 0.
 - the cross chain contract must have a larger allowance from the proposer (Sender of the transaction) than the locked token amount: (allowance(Sender to Cross chain contract > locked token amount)).

+#### Indexing fee

+Side-chain developers who want to implement cross-chain transfers and cross-chain verification need to have the main-chain index the side-chain's blocks and this requires a fee paid in ELF tokens.
+The amount charged is determined conjointly by the organization and the developer.
+The initial index fee is passed in as a parameter when applying to create a side chain.
+The index fee amount can be adjusted through a proposal.
+It will take effect when both the organization and the developer agree to the adjusted plan.

 ### Approving the proposal (producers)

 ```protobuf